 Record, maintain and track staff professional development days, for hours of in-service or CEU’s as per licensure DHS and MDE requirements licensure requirements.

-Maintain full compliance with NAEYC Accreditation, Minnesota DHS Licensing, MN Department of Education, US Department of Agriculture, ADA/IDEA, retain all applicable paperwork, portfolios, and documentation.
+Maintain, model and demonstrate full daily compliance with NAEYC Accreditation, Minnesota DHS Licensing, MN Department of Education, US Department of Agriculture, ADA/IDEA, retain all applicable paperwork, portfolios, and documentation.

-Attend weekly Area Coordinator meetings, Staff Development Days, teaching staff meetings for training and bridging of content, implementation and quality assurance (with the Director and/or Education Coordinator).
+Attend weekly Area Coordinator meetings, Staff Development Days, teaching staff meetings for training, bridging of content, and leading in the implementation in the assigned classrooms for quality assurance.
+Takes direction from the Director and/or Education Coordinator).

 Full supervisory authority for 4 full time teaching staff and 5-12 U of M undergraduate student childcare workers.
-Monitoring of ICD students in the Bungalow, and/or play yard.
+Monitoring of ICD students in the Bungalow, and play yard.

 Supervisory monitoring and implementation of UMCDC timelines as required e.g. in regard to NAEYC accreditation, MN DHS Licensing, labor contracts, reports, assessments, resource and referral and conferences.

 Complete and deliver timely employee performance and probationary evaluations; coach and issue disciplinary action when warranted, following U of M progressive management.

 Plan agenda and lead weekly team meetings to bridge, and monitor content to practice, to provide information, ensure message consonance, review compliance and other updates, procedural changes, expectations, and professionalism.